 Safe Harbor Laws

 To avoid paying for health insurance, some larger employers try to maintain their part-time workforce under 27 hours per week also known as a “safe harbor.”
-It reduced the risk of having to pay for health insurance benefits and or overtime payment.
+It reduces their risk of having to pay for health insurance benefits and or overtime payment.
 However, the law is continually changing, so this practice may be eliminated in the near future.